openmindlab/cctail/README.md

 }
 ```

-If multiple instances are configured you may directly pass the name of the instance for skipping the interactive selection prompt, e.g.:
+If multiple instances are configured, you may directly pass the name of the instance for skipping the interactive selection prompt, e.g.:
 ```bash
 $ cctail dev02
 ```